-Following discussion with the LADO(s), the Principal will inform the parents or carers of the child(ren) involved about the allegation as soon as possible if they do not already know of it, unless it would compromise the safety of the child(ren).
-However, where a strategy discussion is required, or police or children's social care services need to be involved, the Principal will not inform the parents or carer until those agencies have been consulted and agreed what information can be disclosed to the parents or carer.
+The Principal should inform the accused person about the allegation as soon as possible after consulting the LADO(s), providing them with as much information as possible at that time.
+In addition, the Principal will inform the parents or carers of the child(ren) involved about the allegation as soon as possible if they do not already know of it, unless it would compromise the safety of the child(ren).
+However, where a strategy discussion or police/children's social care involvement is necessary, the Principal should not discuss the matter with anyone until those agencies have been consulted and have agreed the information that can be disclosed to the accused and to the parents/carers of the child(ren).
+Every effort will be made to maintain confidentiality and guard against unwanted publicity whilst the allegation is being investigated or considered.